mikeobrien/mikeobrien.github.com/_posts/2015-04-15-setting-up-gitlab-with-active-directory-and-self-signed-cert.md

 ### Install

 The following installation instructions are taken from the [download page](https://about.gitlab.com/downloads/).
-Be sure to download the latest version of GitLab.

 ```bash
 sudo apt-get install openssh-server